wcfrobert/wthisj/README.md

 ### 2.0 Calculating Punching Shear Stress

 Let's start simple and gradually introduce more nuances.
 For now, the punching shear stress is simply equal to the force transferred to the column divided by the area of the failure plane.
 This failure plane is technically an inverted truncated cone.
-To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as rectangular faces offset d/2 from the column face (shown in dotted line below).
+To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as rectangular faces offset d/2 from the column face.
 (4) faces for interior, (3) for edge, and (2) for corner conditions.

 <p align="center"><img src="./doc/theory3.png" width="80%"></p>